hazzard993/love-typescript-template/README.md

 -   The `copyfiles` command line can be used to copy other needed files into the `game/` directory to compile a game (see scripts)
 -   Index arrays at 0
 -   Lua does not iterate over sparse arrays (arrays with empty values in the middle of them)
+-   love-typescript-definitions comes with documentation accessible at `love-typescript-definitions/docs/index.html`

 ### Links